-We track and monitor adoptee rights legislation in all 50 states and the US Congress.
-If a pending bill relates to the rights of adult adopted people in the United States, it is on this map.
+We track and monitor adoptee rights legislation in all 50 states, the District of Columbia, and US Congress.
+If a pending or recently enacted bill relates to the rights of adult adopted people in the United States, we will list it.

 At the heart of what we do are three interconnected issues: identity, U.S. citizenship, and equality for all adoptees.
 We provide resources, advocacy, and support to organizations committed to these equal rights issues.

 Latest News and Information

 A conversation with Cassandra Adams about the intersection (or not) of adoptees, donor-conceived people, and the rights of both.

 An overview of current law and the legal impact on intercountry adoptees who must deal every day with the broken promises of U.S. citizenship.

 What it means and what it looks like when an adopted person seeks a court order to get his or her own birth and adoption records.

 A California-focused virtual town hall for anyone born, adopted, living in, or connected to California through adoption in any way.

 A government committee in the Netherlands released its report on intercountry adoption.
 We are providing links to it here so that adoptees, friends, and allies are able to download and read it.

 And a special thanks to Margaret Katz for joining us.
 Her strength in coming forward to tell her personal story allowed Gabrielle to tell it so beautifully and powerfully in American Baby.